wezlemin/delta-docs/my-docs/docs/main-tuts/delta-direct.md

   Direct also has more advertisements in-game than the IPA method (which only shows them right before you start the key system).
 - If you get upgrade/integrity errors, uninstall Delta and reinstall it.
 If you still get upgrade/integrity errors, sideload Delta with its IPA file or wait for Skibidi Tech to update Direct.
-He usually makes a video whenever he updates/changes the certificate used for Delta, so subscribe to their YouTube channel and keep your notifications (to his channel) on.
+He usually makes a video whenever he updates/changes the certificate used for Delta, so subscribe to his YouTube channel and keep your notifications on.